rughh/ruby-unconf-website/index.md

 Our scholarship program is meant to make Ruby Unconf a better unconference.
 We want to make this community-focused event accessible to the wide range of people who are learning, work with, or are Ruby enthusiasts.
 We welcome applicants from underrepresented groups in tech to apply.
 This includes, but is not limited to: women-identifying persons, people of color, LGBTQIA people, people with physical and mental disabilities and people facing economic and/or political hardships.
 Scholarship recipients will receive a Ruby Unconf Hamburg 2018 ticket.

-In addition, we will book travel and accommodation for you, so that you can arrive without stress :)

-Applications must be submitted by 18th of March (Thats 2018-03-18 for y'all cyborgs).
-Applicants will be notified by March 25th.
+Applications must be submitted before 18th of March (Thats 2018-03-18 for y'all cyborgs).

-<div style="text-align: center;"><a href="https://goo.gl/forms/ewh8BYQHkyhtALc43" class="btn btn-primary">❤️ Apply for scholarship ❤️</a></div>

 </div>